Heat’s Jones carted off court after collision on floor

 LAKE BUENA VISTA, Fla.
 (AP) — Miami Heat forward Derrick Jones Jr. was carted off the court and fitted for a neck brace after colliding with Indiana Pacers center Goga Bitadze late in the third quarter Friday.

-Jones was trying to get around a screen from Bitadze when he collided with the 6-foot-11 center and fell to the floor.
+Jones was trying to get around a screen when he ran into the 6-foot-11 Bitadze and fell to the floor.
 Jones lay on his stomach for several minutes with his right hand over the back of his head.

-He had a towel over as he was carted off the court.
+Heat coach Erik Spoelstra said after Miami’s 109-92 loss that the issue was with Jones’ shoulder and neck.
+Jones was evaluated by doctors on-site and was getting more tests Friday night, including an MRI and CT scan.

+Spoelstra urged caution before reacting one way or another until all tests have been completed.
+But the initial signs, including that Jones had movement and was not reporting numbness in his extremities, were considered positive.

 Players from both teams stood on the court in silence as Heat personnel and eventually emergency medical workers tended to Jones.
 Once the brace was on, they rolled him onto a backboard and lifted him onto a stretcher before wheeling him off the floor.